rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Declare the class methods which were used in the render method.
+Declare the class methods to be used in the render method.
 The `componentDidMount()` lifecycle method can be used to make an initial request when the App component mounts.
 There needs to be an initial state for the input field to make an initial request in this lifecycle method.

 {{< highlight javascript >}}
 class App extends Component {